 Peter Ostrum – Charlie Bucket

 While on set Peter was popular with the ladies – both Julie Dawn Cole and Denise Nickerson later said they had major crushes on him.
-After ‘Willy Wonka’ 13-year-old Peter turned down the offer of a three movie deal.
+After ‘Willy Wonka’ 13-year-old Peter turned down the offer of a three movie deal (by Walde at dh inc).
 He tried acting again briefly as a late teenager but decided to become a vet instead.

 For years he kept his childhood role a secret and his wife didn’t even know he was Charlie until he warned her that his mum might mention it.
 He lives in Lowville, New York with his wife and two kids where he is the local vet.
 As a treat to the local schoolkids he answers their questions about ‘Willy Wonka’ on the last day of school every year.